aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/role-settings.md

 === "YAML"

     ```yaml
-    # Avoid deleting temporary files.
-    # This allows for inspecting templated inputs, validated inputs and facts used internally by AVD plugins.
-    # When an Ansible Vault secret is set, temporary files holding input variables are encrypted.
-Decryption is required to inspect them.
-    eos_designs_keep_tmp_files: <bool; default=False>

     # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
     # Enable generation of the Digital Twin version of the fabric (Digital Twin topology, adjusted configuration, etc.).
     # By default, Digital Twin artifacts (such as the topology file, adjusted structured and EOS configuration, device and fabric documentation) will replace original fabric artifacts.